practicalli/spacemacs/docs/spacemacs-basics/evil-tools/multiple-cursors.md

 Multiple cursors allows you to call all Emacs named functions and have the results output to each cursor you have created.

-> #### Hint::iedit or multiple cursors
+!!!
+HINT "iedit or multiple cursors"
-> iedit is excellent for all kinds of search and replace actions where the text to change is the same.  iedit finds all matches in a buffer or the scope created by [narrowing](narrowing.md).
+    iedit is excellent for all kinds of search and replace actions where the text to change is the same.  iedit finds all matches in a buffer or the scope created by [:fontawesome-solid-book-open: narrowing](narrowing.md).

->
-> Where text lines do not match but have a similar form, multiple cursors allow for more irregular changes
+    Where text lines do not match but have a similar form, multiple cursors allow for more irregular changes

 ## Common usage